-Inteligo Bank Ltd. It is incorporated in The Commonwealth of the international license issued by the
+Inteligo Bank Ltd.

-Bahamas and has a branch established in the Republic of Panama that operates under an

-Superintendence of Banks of the Republic of Panama.
-Its main activity is to provide private and institutional banking services, mainly to
+It is incorporated in The Commonwealth of the Bahamas and has a branch established in the Republic of Panama that operates under an international license issued by the Superintendence of Banks of the Republic of Panama.
+Its main activity is to provide private and institutional banking services, mainly to Peruvian citizens.

-Peruvian citizens.

 Inteligo Sociedad Agente de Bolsa S.A.

 Brokerage firm incorporated in Peru.

 Inteligo Peru Holding S.A.C.

-Financial holding company incorporated in Peru in
+Financial holding company incorporated in Peru in December 2018.

-December 2018.

 As of December 31, 2022 and 2021, it holds 99.99 percent interest in Interfondos S.A.
 Sociedad Administradora de Fondos, company that manages mutual funds and investment funds.

-Inteligo USA, Inc. Incorporated in the United States of America in and related services.
+Inteligo USA, Inc.

+Incorporated in the United States of America in January 2019, provides investment consultancy and related services.